StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 ![Topology Perspective Properties View - Identifier Preview](../../../../.gitbook/assets/v50_otel_traces_merge_with_healthy.png)

-We can merge the **Child component** with this healthy AWS Lambda component.
-To do this, we need to add the identifier for the AWS component into the manual instrumentation for the **Child component**.
+We can merge the **Child Component** with this healthy AWS Lambda component.
+To do this, we need to add the identifier for the AWS component into the manual instrumentation for the **Child Component**.

 This produces the following result: